yangdanny97/yangdanny97.github.io/_posts/2022-05-22-chocopy-cil-backend.md

 stelem
 ```

+#### Operators - Added 6/2023

+Unlike JVM, CIL doesn't have a standard library function that matches [Python's modulo implementation](https://en.wikipedia.org/wiki/Modulo#In_programming_languages).
+Again, the `rem` instruction does not match.

+Instead, we have to implement it as follows: `((a % b) + b) % b)`

+Similarly to the JVM backend, we implement the short-circuiting operators as ternaries.

 ### Debugging and Testing

 Since the assembler does not validate correctness or semantics, debugging the generated code is mostly manual.
 I used a combination of Mono's command line tools (csc, ilasm, monodis) and an [online C# compiler/decompiler](https://sharplab.io) to debug the generated CIL code.